 What bounce should I have on my wedges?

 A perfect wedge setup offers you a blend of bounces, meaning you’ll have options throughout the year and on different golf courses.
 The two setups listed above provide that in the best form.

-The players setup gives you a low/med bounce gap wedge, a high bounce sand wedge and low bounce lob wedge.
+The players’ setup gives you a low/med bounce gap wedge, a high bounce sand wedge and a low bounce lob wedge.
 This setup covers all your needs.
 The alternative setup is a little trickier, you’ll notice I’ve suggested a medium bounce gap wedge and high bounce sand wedge.

-The high bounce sand wedge does make it slightly trickier to hit shots with a wide open face, but this is accounted for by the higher loft sand wedge (58º opposed to 56º).
-Again, this setup of bounces provides you with some really great options for playing golf on a variety of course and conditions.
+The high bounce sand wedge does make it slightly trickier to hit shots with a wide-open face, but this is accounted for by the higher loft sand wedge (58º opposed to 56º).
+Again, this setup of bounces provides you with some really great options for playing golf on a variety of courses and conditions.

 What shafts should I have in my wedges

 Because wedges are rarely swung at full speed shaft flex is less important than in other clubs.
 As a general rule match your wedge shafts to your irons, regular or stiff steel shafts.

 If you have graphite shafted irons you may wish to match your wedges or opt for steel shafts.
 Either will work well, I personally prefer the feel of a wedge with a steel shaft.